Carb Loading Before a Marathon: How to Nail Your Nutrition

 5. Stay with what you know.
 Don’t try new foods before a race just because you’re in a new city for your marathon.
 Eat foods you’re comfortable with.
 If you eat out, order something that is plain.
 You can just order plain chicken and veggies to avoid oily sauce.
 Boring is the name of the game when it comes to carb-loading the night before a marathon.

 6. Don’t forget to drink!
 Hydrating is as important as carb-loading before a marathon.
 So don’t forget to keep that water bottle close in the week leading up to a race!
-Aid your carb loading by drinking sports drinks and juice!
+Aid your carb loading by drinking water and electrolyte drinks throughout the day.

 Leave a Comment